 We want our teachings to be accessible to anyone at anytime.
 Please be encouraged by the teaching of God's Word at Redeemer Fellowship.
 You will notice that we believe strongly in the importance of God's Word Alone for His People.
 We believe that the Bible, made up of Old and New Testaments, was written by men who were divinely inspired by the Holy Spirit.
 It is God’s revelation of Himself to man and is the only sufficient, certain, and infallible book of all saving knowledge, faith, and obedience.
-You can watch the worship live here.
+You can watch a video of the worship service on the home page.

 Isaiah 53: The Way of Suffering